History of Supreme court in Timeline

 2003: Constitutional Court Established

-In 2003, the right of appeal to the Privy Council from New Zealand was abolished following the passing of the Supreme Court Act.
+In 2003, the right of appeal to the Privy Council was abolished in New Zealand following the passing of the Supreme Court Act.

-Until 2003, a fifth supreme court also existed for the military jurisdiction, this being the Supreme Military Court (Supremo Tribunal Militar).
+Until 2003, Portugal had a fifth supreme court for the military jurisdiction, known as the Supreme Military Court (Supremo Tribunal Militar).
+Presently, military justice matters are handled by the Supreme Court of Justice.

 2004: Establishment of the Supreme Court of New Zealand